DeLanau/TQPR10_Toeplitz_Extraction/docs/article.md

 subsequent iteration introduced controlled modifications aimed at improving throughput.

-The initial implementation followed the pseudocode described in section 3.4, using matrix multiplication over raw input and seed data.
+The initial implementation followed the pseudocode described in Algorithm
+\ref{alg:bit-conv}, using matrix multiplication over raw input and seed data.
 It relied on `std::vector<int>` for storage and used nested loops to compute each output bit.
 From this point, this implementation was improved over the coming iterations, and the new implementation verified in the same manner as the initial version.

 **Iteration 1 - Data structures:** This iteration kept the same algorithmic logic as the initial implementation, but experimented with data structures such